Wyoming Cowboys and Cowgirls: Football

 Football began in 1893 at UW, and games were played against local high schools and Front Range colleges.
 War Memorial Stadium was built in 1950 with an original capacity of 20,000 fans.
 The stadium sits at 7200 ft above sea level, and is the highest Division I football stadium in the United States.
 Currently the stadium holds 30,514 fans.
 The Wyoming Cowboys rival is Colorado State.
 Wyoming and Colorado State meet annually in the Border War; the winner receives the Bronze Boot trophy.
 The boot was worn by a member of the Colorado State ROTC during the Vietnam War.
 Wyoming beat Colorado State 42–0 in 2010 for the most lopsided outcome in the 102 games of the rivalry up to that point.

 In 2004, the Cowboy football team ended a 38-year bowl game victory drought by defeating the UCLA Bruins in the Las Vegas Bowl on December 23, 2004.
 In 2009, the team defeated Fresno State, 35–28 in double overtime, in the New Mexico Bowl.
-Kelly Haggbberg got the winning tackle.
+Kelly Haggbberg made the winning tackle.

 The football helmets were chosen as the third best logo helmet (no letters) by Sports Illustrated's 10 Spot.